 Fishing for kings

 Jiang Ziya, also known as Jiang Shang (姜尚) and Lü Shang (吕尚), was believed to have been born around 1156 BCE in what is today’s Henan province.
-Most of what we know about him come from writings such as Master Lü’s Spring and Autumn Annals, by the Qin dynasty minister Lü, the Records of the Grand Historian by the Han dynasty’s Sima Qian.
+Most of what we know about him come from writings such as Master Lü’s Spring and Autumn Annals, by the Qin dynasty minister Lü, and Records of the Grand Historian by the Han dynasty’s Sima Qian.

 According to historical records, Jiang was a late bloomer.
 His family had fallen into poverty by the time he was born, so the young Jiang held a variety of jobs including butcher and innkeeper, while teaching himself astronomy, geography, statecraft, and military strategy.
 In some versions of the tale, he became an official under the reign of King Zhou, the last ruler of the corrupt Shang dynasty, but resigned and went to live as a hermit witnessing untold suffering and civil wars.

-One day, when Jiang was already in his 70s, he heard that Ji Chang, a duke on the western frontier, was recruiting talented individuals into his service.
+One day, when Jiang was already in his 70s, he heard that Ji Chang, a duke on the western frontier, was recruiting talented ministers into his service.
 Jiang journeyed to the duke’s realm, but rather than seeking audience with him, he went fishing every day on the shore of the Wei River (near present-day Xi’an).

 Jiang cosplayers participate in a fishing competition in Changsha in 2017